TheSingh/SlugClasses/README.md

 # SlugClasses
-A database style site with server side written in Python.
+A database style site with server side written in Python, and mySQL.

 Features: